UMAIE: Islam in Turkey

 January 3-26 Site visits in Istanbul, Sivas, Cappadocia, Konya, Izmir, Bursa, Canakkale, Edirne

 Click on the Budget Sheet link above for detailed cost information.

 Total Cost Includes: Tuition, transportation and course arrangements as indicated, hotel accommodations and some meals.

 Students will be housed in hotel accommodations in twin and triple rooms.
 Continental breakfast provided daily as well as six lunches and nineteen dinners (subject to change).

 - Select the Apply Now button at the top to start your online application.

-To apply for January term financial aid, submit a January financial aid application, available in early November, to the financial aid office.
+To apply for aid during January Term, submit a January Term Financial Aid Application, available in early November, to the Financial Aid Office.
 Additional aid in the form of scholarships may also be available from St. Thomas and some co-sponsoring organizations.
 Refer to our Scholarships webpage for details.
-Review the Short Term Off-Campus Policies and Procedures guide for additional financial aid information.
-To verify and confirm all financial aid awards meet with a financial aid counselor.
+Review Short-Term Off-Campus Policies and Procedures for additional financial aid information.
+To verify and confirm all awards, meet with a Financial Aid Counselor.